NikitaPozharskyi/CommandWorkflows.Infrastructure/README.md

     await host.StartAsync();

-As you can see to link Command and Workflow we just need to integrate in in ServiceCollection Extension => RegisterCommandWithWorkflows<TestCommand>(...).
-This was implemented for flexibility so you can reuse your workflows if some commands contains repeatable workflows.
+As you can see, to link Command and Workflow, we just need to integrate them in the ServiceCollection Extension => RegisterCommandWithWorkflows<TestCommand>(...).
+This was implemented for flexibility, so you can reuse your workflows. if some commands contain repeatable workflows.

 The rest of the Commands using in the Program.cs: